Aetherinox/wim-hex-time-converter/README.md

 <br />

 After you've modified the values, you can then create a new Windows ISO with the updated `install.wim` file.
+Tools such as the [MSMG Toolkit](https://github.com/thecodermehedi/msmg-toolkit) can be used.